Batch Ingestion Spark Connector Setup - Amazon SageMaker

 You must use AWS Glue Version 2.0 or later.

-The Amazon SageMaker Feature Store Spark Connector requires a specific Spark connector JAR during the initialization of the session to be uploaded to your Amazon S3 bucket.
-For more information on uploading the required JAR to your S3 bucket, see Retrieving the JAR for the Spark Connector.
+Amazon SageMaker Feature Store Spark requires a specific Spark connector JAR during the initialization of the session to be uploaded to your Amazon S3 bucket.
+For more information on uploading the required JAR to your S3 bucket, see Retrieving the JAR for Feature Store Spark.

 After you’ve uploaded the JAR, you must provide the GIS sessions with the JAR using the following command.